 5. Dynamic Roles in Immunity: Polysaccharides and proteins are intimately involved in the complex workings of the immune system, playing dynamic roles in immune response and defense mechanisms.
 Polysaccharides serve as antigens, initiating immune responses and serving as recognition markers for the body’s defense cells.
 Similarly, proteins play essential roles in immune function by producing antibodies that neutralize pathogens, mediating immune cell activation, and facilitating immune memory formation.

-See also How Much Is 160 Grams Of Protein
+See also How Many Grams Of Protein In A Cricket

 By highlighting these functional parallels, we can gain a deeper understanding of the synergistic relationship between polysaccharides and proteins, appreciating their indispensable contributions to the intricate workings of life.